 - 1. Determination of Charges - a.
 Alleged violations of the Student Code of Conduct may be reported to the Dean of Students Office by anyone, including but not limited to: (a) University Police or other University departments, (b) faculty, staff, or students or (c) third parties. - b.
 The Dean of Students Office will review the information to determine if a student will be charged with violating the Student Code of Conduct. - c.
 The Dean of Students Office may not charge a student with a violation of the Student Code of Conduct more than one year after the date the conduct occurred or was discovered; whichever is later.
-University administrators; however, may exercise professional discretion when applying the time provision to account for circumstances that warrant an extension of the one-year time limit from the date of discovery. - d.
-If at any time during the course of the conduct process the Dean of Students Office determines that either charges are not warranted or that insufficient evidence exists to continue, then the charges may be withdrawn, and the student will be so notified via email.

-2. Notice of Charges
+University administrators; however, may exercise professional discretion when applying the time provision to account for circumstances that warrant an extension of the one-year time limit from the date of discovery. - e.d.
+If at any time during the course of the conduct process the Dean of Students Office determines that either charges are not warranted or that insufficient evidence exists to continue, then the charges may be withdrawn, and the student will be so notified via email. - 2.
+Notice of Charges - a.

-- a.
 The Dean of Students Office will notify the charged student via email of the allegations and charge(s). - b.
-The notice will include scheduling information for the Educational Conference.
-If the time or date of the Educational Conference is not convenient to the charged student, the charged student must notify the Dean of Students Office within two business days to reschedule.
+The notice will include scheduling information for the Educational Conference the date and time of an Educational Conference.
+The conference will be scheduled no earlier than three business days from the date of the notice unless requested by the student.
+If the time or date of the Educational conference Conference is not convenient to the studentcharged student, the charged student must notify the Dean of Students Office within two business days to reschedule.